What to Do in the Kiwifruit capital!

 Just a 25-minute drive from Tauranga lies the fertile lands of Te Puke, better known as the Kiwifruit Capital of the World and they’ve got the giant kiwifruit to prove it!
 Of course, there is a kiwifruit park where you can learn more about the fruit, but beyond that, Te Puke has a lot of amazing activities to offer!
 Te Puke is ideally located in between a coast of sweeping beaches and hills full of tramping tracks.
 Find your perfect adventure in this list of things to do in Te Puke!

-While you’re in the area, don’t miss the nearby attractions that we list in 7 Awesome Things to Do in Papamoa and 10 Free and Cheap Things to do in Tauranga and Mt Maunganui.
+While you’re in the area, don’t miss the nearby attractions that we list in 7 Awesome Things to Do in Papamoa and 10 Best Things to Do in Tauranga.
 Plus, if you are travelling New Zealand on a working holiday, Te Puke is the perfect base to find some seasonal work in the kiwifruit industry!

 1. Explore the Otanewainuku Forest